PaulT95/Spike2_Collecting/README.md

 PATEC script is a Spike2 script for collecting and sampling data with a user-friendly interface implemented in Spike2.

+The script is quite flexible as it allows to create ramps as well as interact directly with the sequencer.
+I created and have used this script for helping lab members, students and myself to perform Biomechanics and Movement science experiments at the[NeuromecHahnics Lab](https://github.com/NeuromecHAHNics).

 ## How it works